morazov/ZeolitesVR/README.md

 ### PCVR

-To run the app on your PC and use the PCVR capabilities of your headset download the [PCVR folder](Builds/PCVR) and run the [ZeolitesVR](Builds/PCVR/ZeolitesVR.exe) executable.
+To run the app on your PC and use the PCVR capabilities of your headset download and unzip the [PCVR folder](https://github.com/morazov/ZeolitesVR/raw/main/Builds/PCVR.zip) and run the ZeolitesVR executable.

 ### Build with Unity